gft-mobile-pl/destinations/README.md

     viewModel: MviViewModel<CardDetailsViewState, ViewEvent, NavigationEffect, ViewEffect> = koinViewModel<CardDetailsViewModel> { parametersOf(cardId) }
   )
   ```
-- In case of `Composables` (unlike the `Destinations`) using primitive types as arguments is perfectly fine as the name
+- In case of `Composables` (unlike the `Destinations`) using primitive types as arguments is fine as the name
   of the argument provides necessary context:
   ```kotlin
   @Composable